bkmgit/AWS-Tutorial-CompBio-Seminar/Tutorial.md

 aws s3 cp s3::/references/hg38_STAR hg38_STAR --recursive
 ```
 There's no charge for data transfers within the same region, though you would still pay for the storage of the reference (about half the cost per GB of volume storage).

-## AWS ParallelCluster

-Once you're comfortable with launching your own instances, you may want to check out [AWS ParallelCluster](https://aws.amazon.com/blogs/opensource/aws-parallelcluster/).
-It's a relatively new (Released Nov 2018) service that let's you create a cluster of compute nodes in AWS.

-- Submit jobs using `qsub` like you would on a local cluster
-- AWS scales the number of active instances automatically
-- All instances can connect to the same file system

 ## Raising utilization limit for instance